rogercamps/phase-2-challenge-c/part-4/quiz.md

   And you were in the `facebook-for-mimes` folder.
 What command would you use to copy the `README.md` file to the `airbnb-for-llamas` folder?

+- cp README.md ../airbnb-for-llamas

 14 - What keyboard shortcut do you use in your editor to quickly navigate to a file in the current project?
+- Command + T

 15 - Give an example of a file or folder pattern you commonly add to a .gitignore file and why you add it

+- ```node_modules```

+- I add it beacause I don't want to include all node modules I am not using

 16 - What are the main differences between `Array.sort` and `Array.filter` in JavaScript?
+- Sort returns the same array and filter returns a new array